mena88/Airline_Customer_Satisfaction_Predictor/README.md

 6. Sklearn.metrics, and OneHotEncoder
 7. ProfileReport
 The above imports and packages were used to generate a quick report, preprocess, do EDA, build, visualize, and evaluate the model
-### Data exploration, data cleaning, and model preparation
+### Data exploration data cleaning and model preparation
 #### Prepare the data
 After loading the dataset, I prepared the data to be suitable for a logistic regression model.
 The steps included:
 1. Exploring the data